zautumnz/cozy/README.md

 Simple, high-ish-level interpreted programming language that sits somewhere between scripting and general-purpose programming.
-Dynamically and strongly typed, with some with semantics that work well with pseudo-functional programming but syntax similar to Python, Go, and Shell; no OOP constructs like classes; instead we have first-class functions, closures, and macros.
+Dynamically and strongly typed, with some with semantics that work well with pseudo-functional programming but syntax similar to Python, Go, JavaScript, and Shell; no OOP constructs like classes; instead we have first-class functions, closures, and macros.

 ---